 - Valuing them, listening to and respecting them

-- Safely recruiting or training any staff or volunteers that we are directing to work regularly with children
+- Safely recruiting, training, and/ or providing support and guidance to any staff or volunteers that we are directing to work with children

 - Sharing information about child protection and good practice with staff, volunteers, parents and children

-- Sharing concerns with agencies who need to know, involving parents and children as appropriate
+- Sharing concerns with agencies that need to know, involving parents and children.

-- Observe this general Code of Conduct, and any specific BTO guidelines for the relevant activity
+- Observe this policy, and any specific BTO guidelines for the relevant activity (see further guidance below)

 - Ensure that any risk assessment for the activity takes children appropriately into account